azurenoops/terraform-azurerm-overlays-management-hub/README.md

 > **Note:** *If you are using an existing resource group, then this module uses the same resource group location to create all resources in this module.*

-## Azure Monitoring Diagnostics

-Platform logs in Azure, including the Azure Activity log and resource logs, provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.
+## Management Operations Logging

+This module enables diagnostic settings for Azure resources that emit platform logs.
+The diagnostic settings are configured to send platform logs to a Log Analytics workspace.
+The Log Analytics workspace is created in the same resource group as the hub virtual network.
+The Log Analytics workspace is configured to retain data for 30 days.
+The Log Analytics workspace is configured to use the Standard pricing tier.

+Management Operations Logging is enabled by default, If you do not want to use Management Operations Logging, set the argument to `enable_management_logging = false`.

 Diagnostic settings are controlled trough Policy.
 Policy will create a policy assignment to enable diagnostic settings for all resources in the resource group.

+The following Azure resources can be configured to send platform logs to the Log Analytics workspace:

+* Azure Firewall
+* Azure Storage
+* Azure Key Vault
+* Azure Application Gateway
+* Azure Load Balancer
+* Azure Network Security Group
+* Azure Virtual Network Gateway
+* Azure Virtual Network

-Please review the [Mission Enclave Policy Starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter) reference implementation for more information.
+> **NOTE:**  Please review the [Mission Enclave Policy Starter](https://github.com/azurenoops/ref-scca-enclave-policy-starter) reference implementation for more information.

 ## Azure Network DDoS Protection Plan